A Day Trip to Toledo

 Check out my Vlog about the Segovia trip below on YouTube.

 Getting to Toledo from Madrid

 Toledo is very close to Madrid and it is very easy to get to Madrid with high-speed trains and buses both.
-I purchased my train tickets in advance via Trainline online.
+I purchased my train tickets on my solo trip to Toledo in advance via Trainline online.

 Note: Trainline prices are higher than the official Renfe prices.
 Use Chrome browser to open the Renfe website because it is quite bad and only in Spanish, I think.
 You can also buy tickets at the spot which can be tricky in high season.
 You can use the email version of tickets and don’t need the printed version.

 The trains leave from Atocha station in Madrid and take roughly 25 minutes to arrive in Toledo station.
 The train station is about a 15 minutes walk from Bisagra Door and Tourist Information centre.

 Al alternate is taking the bus which you can take from Plaza Elíptica bus station in Madrid. the buses run every 30 minutes and took 45 minutes to an hour to get to the Toledo bus station.
 You can book the tickets online on the ALSA website.

 Learn about all the ways you can use to explore a new city.